agateblue/django-dynamic-preferences/docs/upgrade.rst

 .. warning::

-    there is a backward incompatbile change in this release.
+    there is a backward incompatible change in this release.

 To address #45 and #46, an import statement was removed from __init__.py.
 Because of that, every file containing the following: